fastify/point-of-view/README.md

 Templates rendering plugin support for Fastify.

-`@fastify/view` decorates the reply interface with the `view` and `viewAsync` methods for managing view engines, which can be used to render templates responses.
+`@fastify/view` decorates the reply interface with the `view` and `viewAsync` methods for managing view engines, which can be used to render templated responses.

 Currently supports the following templates engines: